dfsp-spirit/freesurferformats/README.md

 * NIFTI volumes: Reading is supported based on the [oro.nifti](https://CRAN.R-project.org/package=oro.nifti) package.
 The result is transformed into an `fs.volume` instance (including computation of transformation matrices from the NIFTI header q-form/s-form), so NIFTI volumes can be used just like MGH/MGZ volumes.

 * GIFTI: Reading is supported based on the [gifti](https://CRAN.R-project.org/package=gifti) and [xml2](https://CRAN.R-project.org/package=xml2) packages.
-GIFTI is a very versatile format that can hold different kinds of data, and *freesurferformats* provides custom readers for morphometry data, surface meshes, and labels/annotations.
-It also comes with its own GIFTI write support, including a general data array writer as well as custom writers for different kinds of neuroimaging data.
+GIFTI is a very versatile format that can hold different kinds of data, and *freesurferformats* provides custom readers for morphometry data, surface meshes, labels and annotations.
+It also comes with its own GIFTI write support, including a general data array writer as well as custom writers for the previously listed kinds of neuroimaging data.

 ## Installation